rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Grinnellians you should know (or know about): Corlis Benefideo.  :grinnellians:writing:draft:  `corlis-benefideo.md`

+1. Refusing to recommend.  :recommendations:academia:sketch: `recommendation-bds`

+1. Outrage amplification.  :misc:language:short:sketch:
+As I was writing a musing about [a faculty member's refusal to recommend someone because they were applying for an internship in Israel](recommendation-bds), I decided to come up with an acronym to describe what happens on the InterWeb.
+It seemed that a variant of LASER (Light Amplification) that focused on Outrage Amplification seemed like the right way to go.
+I started with
+Outrage Amplification by Internet Expansion of Umbrage (OAIEU).
+Then I started to ask myself whether I should try to get the vowels in the right order (AEIOU).
+But I failed.
+So I went back to thinking about something closer to LASER.
+Let's see ... if I want the third letter to be "S", that could be "Stupid".
+I do want to include "Internet", so I'll use an I rather than E.  What about the "R"?
+It could be reification (the way the InterWeb makes things "real") or "reflection".
+Yeah, that's better.
+So Outrage Amplification by Stupid Internet Reflection, or OASIR.
+And no, that was not intentional [1].
+[1] OASIR is also Grinnell's Office of Analytic Support and Institutiona Research.

 1. Liberal arts at Ursinus.  :misc:academia:liberal arts:
 <https://www.insidehighered.com/news/2018/10/15/college-doubles-down-its-residential-liberal-arts-mission-new-core-curriculum>